Dedsec727/Dedsec727.github.io/_posts/2020-05-31-rust_over_other_languages.md

 features of Rust with good old C++, that make Rust stand out.
 This blog does not point out differences, rather it focuses on how rust is perfect at handling some typical errors in C++

-## No Icrement & Decrement Operators
+## No Increment & Decrement Operators

 Consider the following C++ code: